Actor-comedian Orson Bean, 91, hit and killed by car in LA

 LOS ANGELES (AP) – Orson Bean, the witty actor and comedian, was hit and killed by a car in Los Angeles, authorities said.
 He was 91.

-The Los Angeles County Coroner’s office confirmed Bean’s Friday night death, saying it was being investigated as a “traffic-related” fatality.
-The coroner’s office provided the location where Bean was found, which matched reports from local news outlets.
+The Los Angeles County coroner’s office confirmed Bean’s Friday night death, saying it was being investigated as a “traffic-related” fatality.
+The coroner’s office provided the location where Bean was found, which matched the location of the crash.

 A man was walking in the Venice neighborhood when he was clipped by a vehicle and fell, Los Angeles Police Department Capt.
-Brian Wendlinginitially told local stations.
+Brian Wendling initially told KTLA.
 A second driver then struck him in what police say was the fatal collision.
-Both drivers remained on teh scene.
-Police were investigating and didn’t identify the pedestrian to local outlets, which named Bean based on eyewitness accounts.
+Both drivers remained on the scene.
+Police were investigating and didn’t identify the pedestrian.

 Bean enlivened such TV game shows as “To Tell the Truth” and played a crotchety merchant on “Dr. Quinn, Medicine Woman.”